GregGirardin/Asteroids/Readme.txt

 Objective

   Shoot as many aliens and asteroids in the three waves.
-  Iron asteroids can't be destroyed, but you can adjust their velocity with the cannon.

   A refueling tanker will appear occasionally to replenish resources.
 Just fly next to it and it will pull you in.
-  Slow contact of objects doesn't result in destruction.
+  Iron asteroids can only be destroyed by Black Holes, but you can adjust their velocity with the cannon.

 Scoring

-  Asteroids                     10
+  Asteroids                     20
   Big aliens                   100
   Small Attacking aliens       250
-  Completing a wave            500 * wave
+  Completing a wave            1000 * wave

   Cannon                        -1
   Torpedos                     -10